bictorv/chaosnet-bridge/doc/CONVERSE.md

 - [ ] You may want to set an auto-reply (if you go AFK), and there should be a setting for at what idle time the auto-reply is sent. *(And it should ideally be sent if your screen is locked, too.)
 (Perhaps the auto-reply should be implemented using a CLS packet with the message, to avoid auto-auto-replies?)*
 - [ ] There could be a Dock icon counter for unseen incoming messages, on macOS.
 - [ ] You could dream of a "group chat" setting, which automatically sends messages to a set of destinations. *Need to handle replies sensibly though (so they go to all in the group).
 Probably a new/compatible protocol for group handling, which uses SEND for transport?*
+- [ ] If the dnspython requirement is awkward, it could be replaced by a HOSTAB client, but it might not be as fast?

 Let me know if you (want to) implement any of this, or if you have more ideas!

 ## Known issues

 - When you change the message background colors, old messages are not re-coloured.
-- An attempt at setting an icon for the menu items for editing colors, but this does not always have effect in PyQt6 on macOS. *Probably depends on installation issues.*
+- An attempt at setting an icon for the menu items for editing colors, but this does not always have effect in PyQt6 on macOS. *Probably depends on installation issues, it works on one of my macs.*
 - QSoundEffect doesn't seem to work in either PyQt6 or PySide6, on my Mac.